 Unless you are a long-time herbalist or licensed practitioner of herbal medicine, it is inadvisable to try to medicate yourself with this herb.
 However, it has been used for centuries to relieve such problems as arthritis, menopause, skin ailments, some ulcers, and mental disorders.
 It has even been found to have use in calming the withdrawal of steroid use.

 Much of the plant’s power comes from the high level of saponins found concentrated in the roots.
 Expert advice warns against side effects such as dizziness and headaches.
 Most of us wouldn’t be growing bupleurum for such uses, but it is nonetheless an attractive addition to any landscape situation.

 How to Grow Bupleurum

 Keep moderately moist until germination, usually in 14 days.
-Thin plants until they are spaced 12 inches apart (30.5 cm).
-In frost free zones, divide the plant in spring.
+Thin plants until they are spaced 12 inches apart (31 cm).
+In frost-free zones, divide the plant in spring.

 Bupleurum needs little extra food and has few insect and pest issues.
-As a cut flower it lasts for 7 to 10 days.
-This lovely plant is underused but care of bupleurum plants is relatively easy and low maintenance.
+As a cut flower it lasts for seven to ten days.
+This lovely plant is underused but the care of bupleurum plants is relatively easy and low maintenance.

 Disclaimer: The contents of this article are for educational and gardening purposes only.
 Before using ANY herb or plant for medicinal purposes, please consult a physician or a medical herbalist for advice.